INDIANAPOLIS (AP) — Arizona sophomore Bennedict Mathurin figures he has a lot to bring to the Indiana Pacers.

 Pacers president of basketball operations Kevin Pritchard began a rebuild of the team after guards Malcolm Brogdon and T.J.
 McConnell, forward T.J.
 Warren and center Myles Turner all had lengthy absences because of injuries.

-The Pacers traded two-time All-Star Domantas Sabonis to Sacramento in February, acquiring Tyrese Halliburton and Buddy Hield and and Jalen Smith.
+The Pacers traded two-time All-Star Domantas Sabonis to Sacramento in February, acquiring Tyrese Haliburton, Buddy Hield and Jalen Smith.

-With Halliburton, the Pacers appear to finally have a playmaking ball-handler.
+With Haliburton, the Pacers appear to finally have a playmaking ball-handler.

 "It's great to have a guy like Tyrese, who is a leader who likes to pass the ball," Mathurin said.
 "Me being around him every day and learning every day will be a great thing."

-Indiana's 2021 first-round pick Chris Duarte had a solid rookie season, averaging 13.1 points.
+Chris Duarte, Indiana's top draft pick in 2021, had a solid rookie season, averaging 13.1 points.

-The Pacers traded Caris LeVert to Cleveland with the main prize being the the 2022 lottery protected first-round pick.
+The Pacers traded Caris LeVert to Cleveland with the main prize being a 2022 lottery-protected first-round pick.
 Since Cleveland faded and didn't make the playoffs, that pick will now be lottery protected for 2023.